12min

 The clarification, however—as the editor of the English edition says—”should in no way be perceived as anything but an authentication of these inspiring stories, lessons, and spiritual truths as the Dalai Lama’s own, and an accurate and approved presentation of his spiritual journey through a most remarkable life.”

-Dalai Lama’s Three Commitments in Life
+Dalai Lama’s Three Commitments to Life

 My Spiritual Journey consists of three parts, each of which chronicles the Dalai Lama’s spiritual journey in one of three ways: as a human being, as a Buddhist monk, and as the Dalai Lama.

-The book is framed the way it is because of the impact a speech of the Dalai Lama had Sofia Stril-Rever.
+The book is framed the way it is because of the impact a speech of the Dalai Lama had on Sofia Stril-Rever.
 The speech was originally delivered by the Dalai Lama to the European Parliament in Brussels, on December 4, 2008, and it is reprinted in the book as more than just a suitable afterword.

 We’ll summarize it here first because it seems like the best way to start the summary.
 In the speech, the Dalai Lama lists the three commitments in his life.